FlatbreadLabs/flatbread/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 <!-- This message body should clearly illustrate what problems it solves. -->

 Closes # <!-- It's really useful if your PR references an issue where it is discussed ahead of time.
-If this PR closes an issue, please list it here.
+If this PR closes any issues, please list them here with a seperate `Closes #<issue-number>` line for each.
 If there are any related issues that this does not close, list them before the "Closes" prefix. -->

 ### Please don't delete this checklist!
 Before submitting the PR, please make sure you do the following: